Azure/iot-edge-v1/doc/getting_started.md

 ###Messages

 Thinking about modules passing each other messages is a convenient way of conceptualizing how a gateway functions, but it does not accurately reflect what's happening under the hood.
-Modules actually use a message bus to communicate with each other.
-They publish messages to the bus and then let the bus broadcast the message to all modules connected to the message bus.
+Modules actually use a a broker to communicate with each other.
+They publish messages to the broker (bus, pubsub or any other messaging pattern) and then let the bus route the message to the modules connected to it.

-A module publishes a message to the message bus via the `MessageBus_Publish` function.
-The message bus delivers messages to a module by invoking a callback on the module and passing that function the message that is being delivered.
+A module publishes a message to the broker via the `Broker_Publish` function.
+The broker delivers messages to a module by invoking a callback on the module and passing that function the message that is being delivered.
 A message consists of a set of key/value properties and content passed as a block of memory.

 ![](./media/messages_1.png)